-- The IT infrastructure in the academy/nursery is secure and meets e-safety technical requirements - The academy/nursery's password policy is adhered to - The academy/nursery's filtering policy is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person - The academy/nursery filtering provider is signed up to relevant lists (CSA content, Sexual Content, Terrorist content Your Internet Connection Blocks Child Abuse & Terrorist Content) - The Co-ordinator keeps up to date with e-safety technical information - The academy/nursery's IT infrastructure (network, remote access, e-mail, VLE etc.) is regularly monitored in order that any misuse or attempted misuse can be reported to the E-Safety Manager, SLT, HOY or PSO for investigation/action/sanction - When children use the academy's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
-However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, as an academy we do

-- not allow pupils to use their phones during the day and educate them about appropriate use during assembly and curriculum/pastoral time - Have due regard for DfE filtering and monitoring standards, and cyber security standards see Appendix 3 for links to resources and useful information
+- Ensure that the IT infrastructure in the academy/nursery is secure and meets e-safety technical requirements - Ensure that the academy/nursery's password policy is adhered to - Make sure that the academy/nursery's filtering policy is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person - Ensure that the academy/nursery filtering provider is signed up to relevant lists (CSA content, Sexual Content, Terrorist content Your Internet Connection Blocks Child Abuse & Terrorist Content) - Make sure that the Co-ordinator keeps up to date with e-safety technical information - Ensure that the academy/nursery's IT infrastructure (network, remote access, e-mail, VLE etc.) is regularly monitored during school hours in order that any misuse or attempted misuse can be reported to the E-Safety Manager, SLT, HOY or PSO for investigation/action/sanction - Ensure that when children use the academy's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems. - Have due regard for DfE filtering and monitoring standards, and cyber security standards see Appendix 3 for links to resources and useful information